hello-robot/stretch_tutorials/ros2/intro_to_ros2.md

-# Introduction to ROS 2
+# Introduction to ROS 2 and the python client library (rclpy)

 In this tutorial we will explore rclpy, the client library for interacting with ROS 2 using the Python API.
 The rclpy library forms the base of ROS 2 and you will notice that all tutorials in the following sections will use it.
 In this section we will focus on a few common constructs of rclpy and then follow some examples using the IPython interpreter to get familiar with them.

 ## IPython